chipsalliance/caliptra-rtl/docs/CaliptraIntegrationSpecification.md

 ## Integrator RTL modification requirements

 Several files contain code that may be specific to an integrator's implementation and should be overridden.
-This overridable code is either configuration parameters with integrator-specific values or modules that implement process specific functionality.
+This overridable code is either configuration parameters with integrator-specific values or modules that implement process-specific functionality.
 Code in these files should be modified or replaced by integrators using components from the cell library of their fabrication vendor.
 The following table describes recommended modifications for each file.

 *Table 19: Caliptra integrator custom RTL file list*